 In comparison, the largest share (51%) of relocating spouses who are unhappy abroad said that not having a personal support network makes them unhappy, and this expat type struggled most with this in the period of 2 to 5 years.
 The lack of socializing opportunities was the second most commonly cited contributor to their unhappiness (47%).

-These and other insights from the Expat Insider 2018 Business Edition may suggest that there should be a greater emphasis on the softer aspects of relocation support for global employees and their spouses — such as empowering employees to establish a personal support network and to make friends outside of the workplace.
+These and other insights from the Expat Insider 2018 Business Edition may suggest that there should be a greater emphasis on the more innovative aspects of relocation support for global employees and their spouses — such as empowering employees to establish a personal support network and to make friends outside of the workplace.
+Such friendships can provide valuable peer-to-peer support to facilitate successful social integration abroad, and ultimately result in happier and more productive global employees.

 Read the Expat Insider 2018 Business Edition: A Look at Global Talent Mobility Through Expat Eyes.
 Expat Insider is one of the world’s largest and most comprehensive surveys on life abroad (18,135 expats from across the globe took part in the 2018 survey — of the respondents, 19% were international hires and 10% were foreign assignees).